 Let me be clear.
 I like sports.
 I like football… but not as much as I did years ago…before they did that strike thing way back in the day.
 (Yeah, I should let that go, but I still feel a little some type of way about the whole situation.)
 However, that’s not what this post is about.
-This post is about a city and the people of it—Charlotte, NC.
-I lived there not too long ago (and hopefully will be returning to at least live there part time, in the near future).
+This post is about economics, a city and the people of it—Charlotte, NC.
+I lived there not too long ago (and hopefully will be returning to at least live there part time).
 I remember the ordinary folk and want to say something about that situation.

 Charlotte, The People and Relative Economics

 This post is partly about the sale of Carolina Panthers, but mostly about physical changes and perceptions relative to economics that I’d noticed in the city of Charlotte.
 There has been a lot of growth in the city recently.
 And, along with that growth, I feel there has also been a lot of displacement of the ordinary folks who live there–the real people who actually make a city by spending their hard-earned money on ordinary things like groceries, utilities and rent –which, in the words of Jimmy McMillan is becoming “too damn high”.
 When I first moved to Charlotte, it felt like there was a strong bond between the ordinary folks and her people.
 Cost of living was affordable, there were a lot of fun things to do and the transportation was very user friendly.